Yes, Your Advertising Agency Business Development Director Might Be Doomed. A 2020 Update.

 Well, I have more than one piece of advice.
-The first thing I would say is create a mid-term strategy and build in patience.
+The first thing I would say is to create a mid-term strategy and build in patience.
 I’d define that as being 18 months.
-I’ve seen people who would have developed into really great business development people, but they spent six to eight months of that new role putting all the pieces together including a plan, a CRM and marketing materials.
+I’ve seen people who would have developed into really great business development people, but they spent six to eight months of that new role putting all the pieces together including a plan, a CRM, and marketing materials.

 That person then is months into their tenure, and the CEO says, “Hey man you haven’t sold anything.
 You’re out the door.”
 And that’s classically the mistake that I’ve seen.
 So there’s really poor identification of what do we need and what do we want and the time it will take to get there.